-On November 6, 2019, the Board approved the issuance of 1,706,072,261 common shares ("Subscription Shares") at a price of Php0.10 per share ("Subscription Price") from the available authorized capital stock to Eric Manlunas, Paul Santos, and James Jordan ("Subscribers"), general partners of several entities which forms part of the Wavemaker Partners Group:
+On November 6, 2019, the Board approved the issuance of 1,706,072,261 common shares ("Subscription Shares") at a price of Php0.10 per share ("Subscription Price") from the available authorized capital stock to Eric Manlunas, Paul Santos, and James Jordan ("Subscribers"), general partners of several entities which forms part of the Wavemaker Partners Group.
+Upon issuance, the Subscribers shall own shares equivalent to 47.68% of the total outstanding shares of the Corporation.